 Using in your project

-to your project.
+There are many ways to add libbase to your project.
 It is up to you to

 decide which one suits your needs the best.
 Below you will find a recommended